 Identifying and reaching out to participants

 Instead of reinventing the wheel, use resources that are already in place.
 An employee at BMAC worked with WSU Extension between January and May to put on a Food Sen$e cooking class for low-income individuals.
-WWCH requested the list of participants from the Food Sen$e classes and called each participant from the list to invite them to the new Community Food Forum series.
-This strategy worked well; the attendees felt comfortable attending another series of classes organized by BMAC because they enjoyed the first series.
+WWCH requested the list of participants from the Food Sen$e classes and called and invited each participant on the list to the new Community Food Forum series.
+This strategy worked well: attendees felt comfortable attending another series of BMAC classes because they enjoyed the first series.

 Divide up tasks: focus on your strengths!

 The partnership between Walla Walla Gleaners and WWCH worked well to play up each organization’s strength.
 Walla Walla Gleaners has many older members with experience gardening, canning and preserving.
 WWCH’s Gleaning Coordinator has less experience with these activities but is very organized and has experience planning events.
 By dividing the work that goes into CFFs, each party played up its strengths and combined to create a successful partnership.